 For retirees, rising inflation can present financial challenges.
-Attorney Lyle Solomon explains 4 key steps to managing retirement during times of rising inflation.
+Attorney Lyle Solomon outlines four key steps for managing retirement amid rising inflation.

-But there are things you can do to reduce the negative effects of inflation.
+However, there are steps you can take to mitigate the adverse effects of inflation.

 By taking action now, you’ll be able to continue living off your retirement savings and income for years to come.

-Here, I explain 4 key steps to managing retirement during times of rising inflation.
+Here, I outline four key steps for managing retirement amid rising inflation.

-Inflation is a rise in prices of goods and services over time.
+Inflation is a rise in the prices of goods and services over time.

-Your retirement financial plan could be negatively impacted if you eventually need to withdraw more money from your retirement assets because inflation has raised prices and decreased your purchasing power.
+Your retirement financial plan could be negatively affected if you need to withdraw more from your retirement assets because inflation has driven up prices and reduced your purchasing power.

-Temporary increases in inflation, like what we’re experiencing now, might be alarming, especially if they haven’t happened in a while.
+Temporary increases in inflation, such as what we’re experiencing now, can be alarming, especially if they haven’t occurred in a while.

 That’s why planning for potential short-term increases in inflation is a key component of a retirement strategy.